 You must report your income on your information return using the foreign currency in which you received that income.
 If you have blocked income from more than one foreign country, include a separate information return for each country.

 Income becomes unblocked and reportable for tax purposes when it becomes convertible, or when it is converted, into U.S. dollars or into other money or property that is convertible into U.S. currency.
 Also, if you use blocked income for your personal expenses or dispose of it by gift, bequest, or devise, you must treat it as unblocked and reportable.

 If you have received blocked income on which you have not paid tax, you should check to see whether that income is still blocked.
 If it is not, you should take immediate steps to pay tax on it, file a declaration or amended declaration of estimated tax, and include the income on your tax return for the year in which the income became unblocked.

 If you choose to postpone reporting blocked income and in a later tax year you wish to begin including it in gross income although it is still blocked, you must obtain the permission of the IRS to do so.
-To apply for permission, file Form 3115, Application for Change in Accounting Method.
+To apply for permission, file Form 3115.
 You also must request permission from the IRS on Form 3115 if you have not chosen to defer the reporting of blocked income in the past, but now wish to begin reporting blocked income under the deferred method.
-See the instructions for Form 3115 for information on changing your accounting method.
+See the Instructions for Form 3115 for information on changing your accounting method.